Five voice of the customer best practices for business success

 Traditionally every business has separate departments for each function with its objectives and KPI.
 These departments normally work in silo and customer insights captured by these departments stay local and rarely shared across the different departments.
 These silo barriers become the cause of many lost opportunities.
 To avoid that and for better results from the Voice of the customer program, it is recommended that all the data collected at different channels and different points of the journey should be integrated and easily accessible to all the departments.

 #3 Efficient signal extraction from structured and unstructured data

-Once you have captured customer data at different touchpoints/channels and integrated these insights with the enterprise system, the next important step is to extract signals from this data to predict customer behaviour.
-At a broader level, there are two data source structures and unstructured and businesses should have sufficient resources to extract positive or negative sentiments of the customer from both the structured and unstructured data.
+Once you have captured customer data at different touchpoints/channels and integrated these insights with the enterprise system, the next important step is to extract signals from this data to predict customer behavior.
+At a broader level, there are two data sources structured and unstructured and businesses should have sufficient resources to extract positive or negative sentiments of the customer from both the structured and unstructured data.

 #4 Disseminate and share signals with relevant stakeholders and give them actionable recommendations

 After capturing customer data, integrating it with the enterprise system, and extracting signals from this data, the next step is to share information with relevant stakeholders so that required actions can be performed swiftly and promptly.

 #5 Integrate with frontline systems like CRM, contact centers, etc.

 VOC data should be integrated with CRM, and contact centers so that the frontline staff will be loaded with all customer-related information and their sentiments about businesses.
 This insight eventually helps with personalized customer interactions.